FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 What Holds Up, What Has Aged

-What has aged: Interaction Insight — the live, conversational insight that once differentiated a great rep — has been democratized by AI.
-Any rep can now run a competent SPIN-style diagnostic with Gong's Smart Tracker or ChatGPT as a prep tool.
-The 5-Step linear model also feels too tidy for modern PLG buying cycles where the buyer often self-serves through Connect and Convince via the product itself, and the rep enters only at the Collaborate stage.
+What has aged: Interaction Insight — the live, conversational insight that once differentiated a great rep — has been commoditized by AI.
+Any rep can now run a competent SPIN-style diagnostic with an AI prep tool.
+The 5-step model also reads as too tidy for modern PLG buying, where the buyer often self-serves through Connect and Convince via the product itself and the rep enters only at Collaborate.
+The book also predates today's larger buying committee and Gartner's finding that B2B buyers spend the majority of the purchase journey researching independently rather than with sellers.

 FAQ

 What is the single most important behavior from the book?
-Educate with new ideas — Winners were 2.7x more likely to be rated as bringing new ideas, the single largest multiplier in the entire 42-behavior study.
-Practically: walk into every meeting with at least one non-obvious industry benchmark, peer-cohort data point, or trend analysis the buyer has not seen.
+Educate with new ideas.
+In RAIN Group's research, being seen as the seller who brings new ideas is the strongest single differentiator of Winners.
+Practically: walk into every meeting with at least one non-obvious industry benchmark, peer-cohort data point, or trend the buyer has not seen.

 Is the 700-deal research still cited?
-Yes — heavily.
-Gong Labs, HubSpot Research, and Pavilion all cite RAIN Group's Sales Winner research, and Forrester and Gartner both reference it in their B2B buying-behavior reports.
-The 2.7x / 2.5x / 2.2x multipliers are some of the most-quoted statistics in modern sales training.
+Yes.
+HubSpot Research, Pavilion, and conversation-intelligence teams like Gong Labs routinely reference RAIN Group's Sales Winner findings, and analyst firms such as Forrester and Gartner touch the same buyer-behavior themes in their B2B buying reports.
+The Sales Winner behaviors remain among the most-quoted frameworks in modern sales training.

 Bottom Line